Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

-As the aim of this case study is to explore the computational efficiency of tipping-point analysis using the SIR algorithm, the simulated data are generated such that the number of events is sufficient, and evidence of treatment benefit is shown, in contrast to the settings of the DLBCL trial.
-We adopt a proportional hazards model for OS.
-We denote the time-to-event for patient $i$ by $t_i$, the log-hazard ratio by $\beta$, and the treatment group indicator by $z_i$.
-The hazard function for patient $i$ in the current treatment and control groups is assumed to be $h_i (t) = h_0 (t) \exp(\alpha_\text{C} + \beta z_i)$, where $h_0 (t)$ is the baseline hazard and $\alpha_\text{C}$ is the parameter for the patient in the current trial.
-The hazard function for patient $i$ in the external control group is assumed to be $h_i (t) = h_0 (t) \exp(\alpha_\text{E})$, where $\alpha_\text{E}$ is a parameter for the external control group.
-We assume that the baseline hazard $h_0(t)$ follows a Weibull distribution, with the shape parameter having a vague prior of Exp(0.001).
-We assign a vague prior $\text{N} (0, 10^2)$ for $\beta$ and $\alpha_\text{E}$.
-For $\alpha_\text{C}$, we assign the commensurate prior $\text{N} (\alpha_\text{E}, \tau^2)$.
+As the aim of this case study is to explore the computational efficiency of tipping-point analysis using the SIR algorithm, the simulated data were generated such that the number of events was sufficient and the data showed evidence of treatment benefit, in contrast to the settings of the DLBCL trial.
+We adopted a proportional hazards model for OS.
+We denoted the time-to-event for patient $i$ by $t_i$, the log-hazard ratio by $\beta$, and the treatment group indicator by $z_i$.
+For patient $i$ in the current treatment and control groups, the hazard function was assumed to be $h_i(t)=h_0(t)\exp(\alpha_{\mathrm{C}}+\beta z_i)$, where $\alpha_{\mathrm{C}}$ denotes the log-hazard parameter for participants in the current trial.
+For patient $i$ in the external control group, the hazard function was assumed to be $h_i(t)=h_0(t)\exp(\alpha_{\mathrm{E}})$, where $\alpha_{\mathrm{E}}$ denotes the log-hazard parameter for participants in the external control group.
+We assumed a Weibull model for the baseline event-time distribution, so that $h_0(t)$ had the corresponding Weibull hazard form.
+The Weibull shape parameter was assigned an $\operatorname{Exp}(0.001)$ prior.
+We assigned vague $\mathrm{N}(0,10^2)$ priors to $\beta$ and $\alpha_{\mathrm{E}}$.
+For $\alpha_{\mathrm{C}}$, we assigned the commensurate prior $\mathrm{N}(\alpha_{\mathrm{E}},\tau^2)$.
 The choice of the hyperprior for $\tau$ is important because it is related to the degree of borrowing from the external control data.
-Therefore, we conduct a tipping-point analysis by assigning a half-normal prior $\text{N}^+ (0, s)$ to $\tau$ and examining the posterior distribution of the hazard ratio while varying $s$.
+Therefore, we conducted a tipping-point analysis by assigning a half-normal prior $\operatorname{HalfNormal}(s)$ to $\tau$, where $s$ denotes the scale parameter, and examining the posterior distribution of the hazard ratio while varying $s$.